microsoft/pai/service-deployment/README.md

 According to your environment, you can customize the hadoop configuration in this step.

-## Cluster configuration and generate script
+## Cluster configuration and script generation

 Please specify the cluster configuration in a yaml file.
 The file [clusterconfig-example.yaml](./clusterconfig-example.yaml) illustrates such an example, where some detailed explanation is included.
 When deploying services to your cluster, please replace the specified fields with your own configuration.